Volkswagen successfully defends itself against high GDPR fine and warnings

 Warning 3: Violation of the obligation to provide information when transmitting data to the monitor

 Finally, the court criticized the way in which the persons concerned were informed.
 Although VW had published information about the monitorship on the intranet, there was a lack of specific, targeted and individual information for the employees concerned.
-The court deemed the mere posting of general information without active communication to be insufficient in terms of the transparency obligations under Art.
+The court judged the mere posting of general information without active communication to be insufficient in terms of the transparency obligations under Art.
 13 and 14 GDPR.

 Warning 4: Missing information during EPA audit